mkaz/fetcher/readme.md

 A client library to help make HTTP requests a little easier in Go.

 In general basic requests aren't too bad using the `net/http` library.
 A little extra boilerplate just to get the results, but workable.

-However, when working and testing a REST API which required setting headers, uploading images and creating more complex requests, the basic `net/http` package becomes a bit challenging and verbose.
+However, when testing a REST API which required setting headers, uploading images and creating more complex requests, the basic `net/http` package becomes a bit challenging and verbose.

 ## Install